Now in its ninth year, the Syrian conflict has resulted in the largest refugee crisis since World War II.

 Sub-zero temperatures, freezing winds and torrential rains will soon hit Lebanon – and these makeshift shelters will offer little protection, making living conditions unbearable.

-This is the reality for 57-year-old Ayda*, who lives in a cramped two-room structure made of plywood, cardboard and tarpaulin with her 25-year-old daughter Jinane* and her seven grandchildren.
+This suffering is also familiar to 57-year-old Ayda*, who lives in a cramped two-room structure made of plywood, cardboard and tarpaulin with her 25-year-old daughter Jinane* and her seven grandchildren.